Heart-Shaped Glasses (When the Heart Guides the Hand): Music video

 The video was directed by Marilyn Manson using a 3-D system developed by James Cameron.
+During an interview on the French program Le Grand Journal to promote the album, Manson cited Trouble Every Day as a source of inspiration.

 It had been rumored that the scenes in the video depicting sex between Manson and Wood was footage of legitimate sex between the two.
 To make matters more confusing, in an MTV interview with Manson, he did not confirm or deny the authenticity of the depictions, at one point dismissing it:

 And at another point implying the possibility that the sex was in fact real:

-Shortly after the video was made in 2007, Evan Rachel Wood stated in an interview that the sex act had not been real.
+Shortly after the video was made in 2007, Wood stated in an interview that the sex act had not been real.
 In 2022, she said she had lied when making that statement, and alleged the sex in the video had been real and non-consensual, and that she had been "fed" absinthe prior to its filming.
 She also claimed Manson had instructed her to deny the sex was real to the media, and that she had complied due to fear.
 Manson denied the claim, with his lawyer saying the "simulated" sex scene was observed by multiple witnesses and "took several hours to shoot with multiple takes using different angles and several long breaks in between camera setups."
 He also said Wood was "not only fully coherent and engaged during the three-day shoot but also heavily involved in weeks of pre-production planning and days of post-production editing of the final cut."